 Special Event Sanctions are for usage of events such as dryland training, fundraisers, and other activities outside of regular hockey programming.
 Not all activities are eligible for coverage.
 See the Special Event Sanction Guidelines (PDF) for additional information regarding possible coverage eligibility of specific events.

-NOTE: Only Associations that have applied for 2013-2014 Membership will appear on the dropdown list and may apply for a special event sanction.
+NOTE: Only Associations that have applied for the current season Membership will appear on the dropdown list and may apply for a special event sanction.
 You may apply for Membership here.

 Requesting Coverage for a Special Event:

-1. To request coverage for such events, a Special Event Sanction Request Form should be submitted to the BC Hockey office at least 7-10 business days prior to the start of the planned event.
-The form can be found on the forms page of the website.
+- To request coverage for such events, a Special Event Sanction Request Form should be submitted to the BC Hockey office at least 7-10 business days prior to the start of the planned event.

-3. For activities involving private or entrepreneurial instructors (dryland, power skating, etc.), must have completed the requirements for Associate Membership prior to participation.
-For additional information regarding Associate Membership, please see Bulletin 2011-19-A.
+- For activities involving private or entrepreneurial instructors (dryland, power skating, etc.), must have completed the requirements for Associate Membership prior to participation.
+For additional information regarding Associate Membership, please see Bulletin 2019-023.